What is Coverage, and Why does it Matter?

 These can be thought of as our coverage items.
 We can count each of these items and set an individual target.
 By doing this, we can begin to measure our levels of coverage by using the formula below.

-Test Modeller generates paths that cover nodes, edges or combinations of edges for the minimum number of pathways for the maximum level of coverage.
+Quality Modeller generates paths that cover nodes, edges or combinations of edges for the minimum number of pathways for the maximum level of coverage.

 If a tester were to do this by hand, they would need to invent paths that go through our coverage items, and keep track of them.
 They would continue creating new paths until they had no coverage items left to incorporate.
 As you can imagine, this would be a laborious process!